awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 # Historical Metrics Reports<a name="historical-metrics"></a>

 Historical metrics reports include data about past, completed activity and performance in your contact center\.
 You can generate the following reports for historical metrics in Amazon Connect\.
+Metrics for agent queues are not included in reports by default\.
 + Queues
   + Contact metrics
   + Agent metrics